Lorellana21/Bootcamp-exercises/Module-1-HTML-&-CSS/Lesson-1.12-CSS-Animations/exercise-2-Transition-dashboard/readme.md

 ***

 Let's see how transitions work when there are many elements.
-In this basic dashboard and you will have to apply some transitions to smooth the effects that are modified when hovering:
+In this basic dashboard you have to apply some transitions to smooth the effects that are modified when hovering:
 - Background colour (.5s)
 - Shadow (1s)